 Peter arrived; Gattino looked at him and hid under the dresser.
 Peter crouched down and talked to him softly.
 Then he and I lay on the bed and held each other.
 In a flash, Gattino grasped the situation: the male had come.
 He was friendly.
 We could all be together now.
 He came onto the bed, sat on Peter’s chest and purred thunderously.
 He stayed on Peter’s chest all night.

 We took him to the veterinarian the next day.
 Their kennel was not the quiet, cat-only quarters one finds at upscale American animal hospitals.
 It was a common area that smelled of disinfectant and fear.
 The vet put Gattino in a cage near that of a huge enraged dog that barked and growled, lunging against the door of its kennel.
 Gattino looked at me and began to cry.
 I cried too.
 The dog raged.
-There was a little bed in Gattino’s cage and he hid behind it, then defiantly lifted his head to face the gigantic growling; that is when I first saw that terrified but ready expression, that willingness to meet whatever was coming, regardless of its size or its ferocity or size.
+There was a little bed in Gattino’s cage and he hid behind it, then defiantly lifted his head to face the gigantic growling; that is when I first saw that terrified but ready expression, that willingness to meet whatever was coming, regardless of its size or its ferocity.

 When we left the vet I was crying absurdly hard.
 But I was not crying exclusively about the kitten, any more than my sister Jane was crying exclusively about euthanizing her old cat.
 At the time I didn’t realize it, but I was, among other things, crying about the children I once thought of as mine.